French literature

 Exile

-In 1726, he crossed paths several times with a small mind from a famous family, the Duke of Rohan-Chabot, who provoked the young Voltaire about his recent name change.
-“I start mine, you finish yours” would have replied the ebullient young man.
-Outraged, the young duke sets a trap for Voltaire and has him beaten up in the street.
-For Voltaire, it is a humiliation.
-He asks his noble friends, at whose house he dines every night, to support his legal action.
-They make him understand that nobody will support him.
-Voltaire fulminates, takes fencing lessons, shouts vengeance in the streets of Paris.
-To protect the duke, Voltaire ends up being imprisoned: it is the world upside down!
+In 1726, Voltaire repeatedly crossed paths with a petty-minded noble from a well-known family, the Duke of Rohan-Chabot, who taunted him about his recent change of name.
+“I am beginning mine; you are finishing yours,” the fiery young Voltaire is said to have replied.
+Infuriated, the young duke set a trap for him and had him beaten in the street.
+For Voltaire, it was a deep humiliation.
+He turned to his aristocratic friends, with whom he dined every evening, seeking their support in legal action.
+They made it clear that no one would stand by him.
+Voltaire raged, took fencing lessons, and shouted for vengeance in the streets of Paris.
+In a twist of irony, in order to protect the duke, it was Voltaire himself who ended up being imprisoned — the world turned upside down.

 At Frederick II's house

-Actively participating in the encycopedist movement, he is famous throughout Europe as a playwright and promoter of new ideas.
-Frederick II of Prussia, a sovereign sensitive to the spirit of the Enlightenment in a very Francophile court, asked him to become his special adviser.
-Voltaire accepts and makes the trip.
-But their relationship deteriorates, and soon it is a mutual disillusionment.
-Frederick finds Voltaire dishonest and Voltaire finds Frederick manipulative.
-Angry at having become the king’s puppet, he left Prussia after three years, in 1753.
-After some time in Geneva, he settled in Ferney, not far from the Swiss border.
+Actively involved in the Encyclopedist movement, he became renowned throughout Europe as both a playwright and a champion of new ideas.
+Frederick II of Prussia, a sovereign sympathetic to the spirit of the Enlightenment and presiding over a distinctly Francophile court, invited him to serve as his special adviser.
+Voltaire accepted and made the journey.
+However, their relationship gradually soured, ending in mutual disappointment.
+Frederick came to regard Voltaire as dishonest, while Voltaire found Frederick manipulative.
+Resentful at having become little more than the king’s puppet, he left Prussia in 1753, after three years at court.
+Following a brief stay in Geneva, he eventually settled in Ferney, near the Swiss border.

 European glory